RaulPPelaez/UAMMD/docs/Interactor/BondedForces.rst

      }
    };

+.. hint:: Note that the :cpp:`compute` function takes arrays with as many elements as particles per bond.

-Note that a bond potential functor may be :ref:`ParameterUpdatable`.
+.. hint:: Note that a bond potential functor may be :ref:`ParameterUpdatable`.

+.. note:: As usual, this :ref:`Interactor` can be added to an :ref:`Integrator`.

 The argument :cpp:`comp` in the compute function is of type :cpp:type:`Interactor::Computables`, a POD structure containing boolean flags for the energy, force and virial.

 The interface for a bond potential involving more than two particles is similar, but the :cpp:`compute` function would take as an argument a larger array (with as many elements as particles per bond).